Dodô (footballer, born 1998): Vitória de Guimarães (loan)

 On 29 July 2018, Dodô was loaned to Portuguese club Vitória Guimarães.
 He made his debut for the club on 6 August, starting in a 2–0 away loss against CD Tondela, for the campaign's Taça da Liga.

 Dodô scored his first professional goal on 19 December 2018, netting the game's only in an away success over Boavista FC, for the Taça de Portugal championship.

 Fiorentina

-On 22 July 2022, Dodô signed with Fiorentina in Italy.
+On 22 July 2022, Dodô moved abroad to Italy, signing for Italian top-tier Serie A side Fiorentina.

 International career

-A Brazilian youth international, Dodô played for the under-17 squad in the 2015 FIFA U-17 World Cup, and was a part of the under-20s for 2017 South American Youth Football Championship.
+A former Brazilian youth international, Dodô played for the under-17 squad in the 2015 FIFA U-17 World Cup, and was a part of the under-20s for 2017 South American Youth Football Championship.
 He played nine matches in the latter tournament, eight as a starter.